Restore a Cluster from Cloud Storage with Hazelcast Platform Operator

 4. Get the Address of the Hazelcast Cluster

-The field EXTERNAL-IP is the address of your Hazelcast cluster.
+The ADDRESS column displays the external address of your Hazelcast cluster.

 Step 2.
 Create Persistent Map and Put Data